 I have found that soap tanning produces a true-to-color, soft-tanned skin that is easy to further soften in the "breaking" process.

 FYI: There are commercially produced tanning chemicals for purchase, but I strongly discourage the use of these, for many reasons including environmental toxicity and potential harm to the user.

 Breaking a hide looks different depending on the type of hide.
 For instance, when I break a deer hide, I'm much rougher on it than I would be with a rabbit skin.
 Rabbit skin is still thinner than deer and other larger animals, even after tanning, so I don't personally use any tools to break rabbit skins but my own hands.

 To break my rabbit pelts, I start by gently stretching the skin between my fingers.
 I start pulling it apart in small sections, perhaps a couple inches wide.
 You will actually see the skin fibers pull apart, and the skin will be a lighter color in those areas.
 I like to use a leather oil, specifically neatsfoot oil, to rub into the skin as I go.
 This moistures and further softens the leather, making it less likely to tear.
 I do this process to the entire skin.

 You really do still need to be careful with thin rabbit skins, as you can pull too hard on them and cause little tears, especially on the edges.
 Be gentle and patient.

-For larger, thicker, tougher hides, I have done everything from breaking the leather by thinning it with my Ulu knife, to beating it against a tree trunk, to using a homemade "breaking beam", working it over a fence post, to tying hides in a frame that stretches the leather as it dries.
+For larger, thicker, tougher hides, I have done everything from breaking the leather by thinning it with a scraper, beating it against a tree trunk (not great), using a homemade "breaking beam", working it over a fence post, to tying hides in a frame that stretches the leather as it dries.

-Once fully lightened, and soft and supple to the touch, your pelt is broken, and you've completed the tanning process!
+Once fully lightened, and soft and supple to the touch, your pelt is broken.

 General Safety Note